 The first feature we are going to explain is the Pipeline Editor.
 This is one of the central features of StreamPipes, since graphical modeling of pipelines takes place in this view.

-On the top we can see three tabs: Data Streams, Processing Elements, and Data Sinks.
+On the top we can see four tabs: Data Sets, Data Streams, Processing Elements, and Data Sinks.
 Each tab contains multiple pipeline elements, which can be installed at runtime.
 The installation of pipeline elements is explained later in section Install Pipeline Elements.

 There are multiple ways to search for a pipeline element.
 The easiest way is to enter a search term in the search field on the top left corner.
 The system filters the elements according to the search term and only presents the relevant ones.
 Another way is to select one of the categories from the drop down menu.
 The system then filters the elements according to the selected category.
 The category of an element is defined by its functionality.

 When the user tries to connect two elements that are not compatible, the system shows a connection error message.
 The example illustrated below shows such a case.
-The user tried to connect a text filter to a temperature sensor.
-This is not possible since the text filter processing element requires at least one event property of type string, which is not provided by the temperature sensor.
+The user tried to connect a text filter to a light sensor.
+This is not possible since the text filter processing element requires at least one event property of type string, which is not provided by the light sensor.

 After the pipeline is completely modelled, the editor looks similar to the first image below.
 Especially for larger pipelines, the auto layout button in the editor menu might be helpful.
 With this button, the pipeline will be beautifully aligned in the editor, helping users to get a better overview of the complete pipeline.
 On the top left corner of the editor, the 'save' button can be found.
 After the modelling of the pipeline is done, use this button to save and execute the pipeline.
 A save dialogue pops up when clicking the save button.
 The pipeline title must be entered and an additional description can be provided.
 It is recommended to always provide a description, because it makes it easier for other users to understand the meaning of the pipeline.
 In the save menu, the user can either just store the pipeline configuration or store it and immediately start the pipeline.
 Once the pipeline is executed, the user is redirected to the Manage Pipeline view.
 In this view, the user gets immediate feedback whether all components did start correctly and the pipeline is up and running.
 This view also shows that individual elements might run in different environments on different servers.
 If there is an error during the execution, a notification containing a (hopefully) detailed error description is provided in this view.

 The Manage Pipelines view provides an overview of all existing pipelines.
 Existing pipelines can be managed using this view.
 For instance, users can start and stop pipelines or delete them when they are not longer needed.
 Pipeline actions can be performed by clicking one of the buttons next to each pipeline.
 For each pipeline, the title and description is displayed in the table.
-By clicking the edit button, they can also be inspected in more detail.
+By clicking the edit symbol an overview of the created pipline is shown.
+In this window you are able to analyze statistics, identify errors or edit the pipeline.

 In a setting with many defined pipelines, it can get really hard to keep track of all pipelines.
 This is why we introduce categories.
 A category is a set of pipelines that can be defined by users in order to better organize pipelines.
 By clicking on the "Manage Categories" button on the top left, a new category can be added to StreamPipes.
 In this example, we create a new category named "New Demo Category".
 After saving a category, pipelines can be added to the newly created category.
 The new category is then presented as a tab in the Pipeline Management view.
 This tab contains all previously defined pipelines.

 The live dashboard can be used for multiple use cases.
 It is a good way to live monitor a running system in a dashboard, but it can also be used during the pipeline development to get a fast feedback from newly created pipelines.
-Below is a screenshot of an example dashboard showing the current value of a water level, which further shows a line chart and a map.
+Below is a screenshot of an example dashboard showing the current value of pressure, which further shows a line chart and a trafficlight for a water level pipeline.
 All pipelines that contain the "Dashboard Sink" can be visualized in this view.
 To add a new visualisation, click on the "Add visualisation" button on the top left corner.
 Afterwards, a three-step configuration menu is shown.
 The first step is to select the pipeline that should be visualized.
 In the second step, the type of visualization can be defined.
-Currently.
-9 different types are available, including line charts, various map visualizations and data tables.
+Currently 10 different types are available, including line charts, various map visualizations and data tables.
 After selecting the type (in our example "Gauge"), you can select the specific measurement values of the data stream that should be displayed.
 In the example below, the water level value should be monitored and the gauge value should range from 0 to 100.
 Once all steps are completed, the new visualization is placed on the dashboard and live data is presented as soon as it becomes available.

 With the file download, it is possible to download stored files directly from Elasticsearch.
 This can be very useful for example when a data dumb is needed for a specific time range.
 All data that is written into Elasticsearch using the Elasticsearch Sink can be accessed by the file downloader.
 A common use case is to download data for offline analysis and to train a machine learning algorithm.
 First, an index must be defined, afterwards, the time range must be set.
 A date picker helps users to enter the time range.
 When a user clicks the "Create File" button the file is created.
 All files stored on the server can be downloaded via the download button.
 If the files are not longer needed, they can be deleted by clicking the delete button.
 This will remove the file from the server.
 Since data is stored in Elasticsearch anyways. it is recommended not to store the files for a longer period of time on the server.
 When a file is needed again at a later point in time it is easy to create it again.
 This way a lot of disk space on the server can be saved, especially when the files are rather large.